Kairase/Picture-reader/README.md

 ## Using:

-You must download "Picture reader.exe" from the root of the repository.
+You must download "Picture-reader.exe" from the root of the repository.
 Then you have to open the image with "Picture reader.exe".

 ![OpenFile](https://image.prntscr.com/image/EmCtDUhDTH_HHxAgBFwLag.png)